jedrazb/querybox/README.md

 # 🔍 QueryBox Widget

-A lightweight, embeddable JavaScript widget that provides search and chat functionality powered by Elasticsearch and agent builder APIs.
+A lightweight, embeddable JavaScript widget for search and AI chat powered by Elasticsearch.

 > **📖 [View Documentation Website](https://jedrazb.github.io/querybox)** (or your deployed URL)